-- ❖ School starts at 8.55am (8:45am for Morning Nursery) and finishes at 3.25pm for Reception/Key Stage 1 (3:30pm for Afternoon Nursery) and 3.30pm for Key Stage 2. - Teachers are in the classrooms from 8.45am each morning this gives our children the opportunity to come into the classroom and settle in, ready for registration. - School uniform is a burgundy jumper, white shirt and burgundy tie, grey skirt or grey trousers and black shoes. - PE is a very important lesson in school and correct school PE kit is required plain white t-shirt, shorts and black pumps.
-Children are also expected to have an outdoor kit of a tracksuit and trainers. - No jewellery is allowed in school, apart from a watch and single stud earrings, in the ear-lobe (which must be removed for PE). - If you have any problems or questions, please come and see Mrs Scott or our Deputy, Mrs Wright-Jones.
+- School starts at 8.55am (8:45am for Morning Nursery) and finishes at 3.25pm for Reception/Key Stage 1 (3:30pm for Afternoon Nursery) and 3.30pm for Key Stage 2. - Teachers are in the classrooms from 8.45am each morning this gives our children the opportunity to come into the classroom and settle in, ready for registration. - PE is a very important lesson in school and correct school PE kit is required plain white t-shirt, shorts and black pumps.
+Children are also expected to have an outdoor kit of a tracksuit and trainers. - No jewellery is allowed in school, apart from a watch and single stud earrings, in the earlobe (which must be removed for PE). - If you have any problems or questions, please come and see Mrs Scott or our Deputy, Mrs Mould.